absognety/Interview-Process-Coding-Questions/README.md

 + Check out my effort in solving questions from daily coding problem (Daily coding quesitons sent to your email) at [Here](https://github.com/absognety/Competitive-Coding-Platforms/tree/master/DailyCodingProblem).

 Feel free to contribute to this repo and make this one of the best open source resources for interview preparations!!!!
-### This repository documents the interview process of latest up and coming companies which could lead to interview privacy concerns - I trust the user discretion for this.
+### This repository might document the interview processes of latest up and coming companies which could lead to interview privacy concerns - I trust the user discretion for this.
 Please note that the interview questions and process bound to change at any point of time - but If this repository helped you, Please give a star.